DiamondLightSource/malcolmjs/docs/source/userguide/creating_a_new_design.rst

 The Attribute Change Lifecycle
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Attributes values modified via a Block Information Panel are recorded in the overall `design_`.
-Once the Design has been updated the Attribute value takes immediate effect, influencing any executing processes as appropriate from that point forward.
+Attributes values modified via a Block Information Panel are recorded as part of the overall `design_`.
+We refer to the combined submission and recording processes as a *'put'* action (as in 'we are putting the value in the attribute').

+Once the 'put' is complete the Attribute value takes immediate effect, influencing any executing processes as appropriate from that point forward.

-The round-trip from submission of a value via the user interface to utilisation in an execution environment is a non-atomic operation and therefore subject to a stochastic time delay overhead.
+The round-trip from submission of a value via the user interface to its utilisation in the execution environment takes a small but non-deterministic period of time while data is transferred, validated and ultimately recorded in the Design.
+Attribute modification cannot therefore be considered an atomic process.

 Within the user interface the duration of this round-trip is represented by a spinning icon in place of the default information icon upon submission of the Attribute value.
 Once the change process is complete the spinning icon reverts to the default information icon.
 This reversion is the only reliable indication that a value has been recorded and is now being utilised.

+Note that the value of a manually specified Attribute is not *saved* permanently until the overall `design_` has been `saved <saving_a_design_>`.

 Working with Block Methods